Practice Areas

 If you fail to stop after an accident and do not provide your information, you will be charged with a hit and run.
 These offenses are not punished lightly in Ohio, often requiring legal defense from a qualified Cincinnati hit and run accident lawyer.
 Depending on the severity of the facts and circumstances involved, an Ohio hit-skip or hit and run conviction could result in stiff, unforgiving penalties such as prison time and hefty fines and fees.

-To discuss how to best defend yourself against this criminal traffic offense, contact Luftman, Heck & Associates at (513) 338-1890.
+To discuss how to best defend yourself against this criminal traffic offense in Cincinnati, contact Luftman, Heck & Associates at (513) 338-1890.
 We have years of experience representing individuals against traffic violations and traffic crimes.
 We are here to fight for you to maintain a clean driving and criminal record, or if necessary, to mitigate the consequences of a conviction.

 What is the Difference Between “Hit and Skip” and “Hit and Run”?